Ferdinand (1961)

 220 White Russian: designates those who fought or sided against the Bolsheviks in the Russian Civil War following the October 1917 Revolution.
 The conflict continued until the Whites were finally defeated in 1921, when close to a million people emigrated to various capitals around the world.

-220 An Englishman, who loved to sail…: this character is based on LZ’s friend Basil Bunting (1900-1985), who was an avid sailor and a translator of classical Persian, including Firdosi (c.940-1020), the great epic poet of the Shahnameh or Book of Kings (see 222 below).
+220 An Englishman, who loved to sail…: this character is based on LZ’s friend Basil Bunting (1900-1985), who was an avid sailor and a translator of classical Persian, including Ferdowsi (c.940-1020), the great epic poet of the Shahnameh or Book of Kings (see 222 below).
 During the 1930s, Bunting published articles and reviews on politics in various periodicals, perhaps most notably in this context, “The Roots of the Spanish Civil War,” The Spectator No. 5639 (24 July 1936).
 In a 23 July 1938 letter to EP, LZ described Bunting as: “a British-conservative-antifascist-imperialist” (EP/LZ 195).

 220 Merrie Isle: i.e. England.